 I bought my first property in 1984, a townhome at 2145 Sherobee Road in Mississauga and began paying a 25 year mortgage.
 Back then I had a low risk tolerance for changes in interest rates, so I initially locked in my mortgage for 5 years.

-In 1987, I moved to Calgary and broke my mortgage early, paid the 3 month penalty and renewed again at a 'better rate' In 1988 when I decided marketing and sales was the way to go in life and I changed careers, moved back to Mississauga and entered real estate.
+In 1987, I moved to Calgary and broke my mortgage early, paid the 3 month interest penalty and renewed again at a 'better rate' In 1988 when I decided marketing and sales was the way to go in life and I changed careers, moved back to Mississauga and entered real estate sales.
 Again , I locked in for 5 years.
 Again, I had low risk tolerance and being self-employed I wanted some 'security' in my mortgage payments.
 In 1992 I locked in again for 3 years.

 In hindsight, I should have gone with a short term mortgage from the very beginning in 1984.
-I performed some approximate calculations, but if I had decided to go with the short term mortgage rates from the very beginning in 1984, my savings in interest payments, charges for IRD (Interest Rate Differential) for my early mortgage renewals to gain a better rate (don't forget, mortgage rates in the mid to late 80's averaged about 12% !) and penalties for 'breaking' my mortgage when we moved, would have been about $45,000!
+I performed some approximate calculations, but if I had decided to go with the short term mortgage rates from the very beginning in 1984, my savings in interest payments, charges for IRD (Interest Rate Differential) for my early mortgage renewals to gain a better rate (don't forget, mortgage rates in the mid to late 80's averaged about 12% !) and penalties for 'breaking' my mortgage when we moved to Calgary, would have been about $45,000!
 Yes, that's forty five thousand dollars more money that I just 'wasted' and would now have had in my pocket.
-Another way of saying this is that I could have reduced the term of my mortgage by about 3 years!
+Another way of saying this is that I could have reduced the amortization of my mortgage by about 3 years!

 Another trick you can try.
 I know that all of this does not seem like much and it seems so far in the future, but, if you were to buy your first property and initially start with, say, a 21 year amortization for your mortgage (rather than the standard 25 years mortgage that most lenders want you to go with), in five years you have only 16 years remaining.
 Upon renewal, you pay off a little on the principal and then in another five years you would be down to 11 years remaining.
 (The math is not that difficult!).
 By this renewal time your income should have about doubled (compared to your income 10 years ago) and you should be able to comfortably increase your payments substantially and reduce your amortization to say eight years.
 Thus within 5 years you should be able to save up enough money to pay off the mortgage within another year or so.
+This means that rather than taking 25 years to pay off your mortgage, you will pay it off in 17 years or less.
+That's a huge difference, imagine having your mortgage paid off when you are 40 rather than 50!
+Read more about mortgage term, mortgage amortization and your interest rate.

 Bottom Line: Thus, your '25 year' mortgage just became 17 years, you saved a huge amount of interest and you are now mortgage free!
 Imagine the freedom.